 The disruption of COVID-19 has shaken the American educational system to its foundations.
 There will not be a return to what was.

 As district leaders and educators have been force to "at least" rethink education delivery, there is the opportunity to re-imagine education itself.
-In 2020, we have an opportunity to create an education system that: (1) values the human being; (2) is committed to the development of the human being; and (3) engages the full potential of the human being.
+We (Concerned Conscious Educators) have an opportunity to create an education system that: (1) values the human being; (2) is committed to the development of the human being; and (3) engages the full potential of the human being.

 Download the [PDF]